150 migrants feared dead after boats capsize off Libya coast

 He said safe pathways out of the North African country are needed “before it is too late for many more desperate people.”

+Traffickers and armed groups have exploited Libya’s chaos since his overthrow, and have been implicated in widespread abuses of migrants, including torture and abduction for ransom.

-Thomas Garofalo, director for Libya at the International Rescue Committee, which responds to global humanitarian crises, said that “those who are intercepted at sea must not be returned to Libya.”
+Thomas Garofalo, director for Libya at the International Rescue Committee, which responds to global humanitarian crises, said migrants “intercepted at sea must not be returned to Libya.”

 Earlier this week, the Libyan coast guard intercepted around three dozen migrants off the coast and took them to a detention center near Tripoli where an airstrike killed more than 50 people earlier this month.